xPrithvi/Machine-Learning-From-Scratch/README.md

 | Linear Discriminant Analysis | Dimensionality Reduction  | ❌        | Not started.    |
 | Gradient Boosting            | Classification/Regression | ⏳🚧      | Theory section written, but the model has not been implemented. |

-Current working on: Decision Trees
+Current working on: Decision Trees and Random Forests
 - [ ] Optimise the decision tree implementation for greater speed.
 - [ ] Write docstrings for all classes and methods.
 - [ ] Ensure model consistency across all notebooks.
-- [ ] Add CCP pruning and feature importance to the DecisionTreeRegressor model.
+- [X] Add CCP pruning and feature importance to the DecisionTreeRegressor model.